manjaro/pacman-mirrors/docs/pacman-mirrors.1.md

 _sudo pacman-mirrors -yf 5_

+I want to choose my mirrors

+_sudo pacman-mirrors -i_

+I have a custom mirror list and I want to create a new custom mirror list

+_sudo pacman-mirrors -i --default_

+I want a custom mirror list no more

+_sudo pacman-mirrors -c all_

 The API functions is mainly designed to help packagers and iso-builders.
 However it can be of use for the ordinary user because it takes the hazzle out of editing your pacman-mirrors configuration.

 * Get your current branch